 Kuo says research for this brief started at a protest in downtown San Francisco.
 “We had to use the U.S. citizen perspective for this project,” Kuo recalls.
 “It was harder because we aren’t from here—guns are viewed totally differently in Asia.”

-To gain a full grasp of the U.S. gun control issue, Kuo and Wang turned to Advertising and Web Design & New Media Co-director Andrea Pimantel.
+To gain a full grasp of the U.S. gun control issue, Kuo and Wang turned to Advertising and Interaction & UI/UX Design Co-director Andrea Pimantel.
 “They showed a lot of maturity in how they approached that problem,” she says.
 “Being aware of the world, how people think and [the nature of] pop culture is really important in advertising.”

 For their climate change brief, the pair created an integrated phone app that notifies users on ways to save energy, purchase green products and reduce carbon footprint.